Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Influence of phonon coupling on exciton preparation

-Finally, we notice that no population inversion is reported here for $\delta > 8$ THz (emitter A) or $\delta > 4$ THz (emitter B).
+Finally, we note that no population inversion is reported here for $\delta > 8$ THz (emitter A) or $\delta > 4$ THz (emitter B).
 However, it should be stressed that we are only including the contribution from acoustic phonon coupling in our calculations.
-A realistic scenario would also include the coupling to optical phonons, which is however expected to show up at a wavelength detuning $\geq 10$ nm \cite{Mounet2018, Talirz2020, Haastrup2018}.
+A realistic scenario would also include the coupling to optical phonons, which is however expected to show up for $\delta \geq 30$ THz \cite{Mounet2018, Talirz2020, Haastrup2018}, i.e.\ wavelength detuning $\Delta \lambda \leq -10$ nm.
 Higher-energy confined states, such as \textit{p}-shell states, are also neglected.
+For instance, Kumar et al.~\cite{Kumar2016} identified a blue-shifted exciton (BS-X) at a wavelength detuning of $\Delta \lambda \approx -2.5$ nm (corresponding to $\delta \approx 7.6$ THz), and demonstrated that pumping the ground-state exciton via the BS-X allows for high single-photon purity.
+Exciton preparation via the BS-X state, which is not captured by our simple two-level model, will be subject of a follow-up work.